jefersonprimer/primer-desktop/docs/APPLICATION_FLOW.md

   ↓ Validates provider name
   ↓ Creates AddApiKeyUseCase
 AddApiKeyUseCase
-  ↓ Validates provider ('openai', 'gemini', 'claude_code')
+  ↓ Validates provider ('openai', 'gemini')
   ↓ Checks if user already has key for this provider
   ↓ Creates UserApiKey entity
   ↓ Saves to database